lostintangent/node-azure/README.md

     az configure -d web=nina-demo-app
     ```

-6. Configure the web app to use our Docker image, making sure to set the `-c` flag to the name of your DockerHub account/image name:

-    ```shell
-    az webapp config container set -c lostintangent/node
-    ```

-    > Note: If instead of using a custom container, you'd prefer to do Git deployment, check out the instructions for setting that up [here](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-get-started-nodejs#configure-to-use-nodejs).

-7. Launch the app to view the container that was just deployed, which will be available at an `*.azurewebsites.net` URL:
+6. Launch the app to view the container that was just deployed, which will be available at an `*.azurewebsites.net` URL:

     ```shell
     az webapp browse